 1. Make more money.

 Betterment analysis shows that funding an IRA in January—rather than December—can increase returns simply by being in the market longer.
 How much?
 If you maxed out your account every year in January, instead of December, since 1990 you would have averaged $705 more per year in returns.

 2. Minimize your costs.

-Choosing a low-cost investment is one of the smartest ways to improve your retirement prospects—the difference between paying an all-in cost of 0.31% (the cost of a Betterment account with $100,000 or more)1 and paying 1% for a mutual fund is enough to buy a small house—$162,000 over 30 years.
+Choosing a low-cost investment is one of the smartest ways to improve your retirement prospects—the difference between paying an all-in cost of 0.31%, for example, and paying 1% for a mutual fund is enough to buy a small house—$162,000 over 30 years.
 Just in fees.